India shuts down flights, big cities as coronavirus toll rises in region

 “Despite multiple requests, people are not following rules.
 This compelled the government to impose the curfew,” Uddhav Thackeray said.

 The country’s main stock exchange located in Mumbai, the capital of Maharashtra, will however remain open, an official said.
+On Monday night, the Indian government said 30 states and union territories, or 548 districts, were under “complete lockdown.”

 Newspapers canceled print runs in Mumbai after vendors refused to distribute them due to worries about the coronavirus, which emerged in China late last year and has spread around the world.